UT Shield

 Who uses this training?

-All designated individuals (employees, volunteers and third party personnel) who are working with campus programs for minors.
+All designated individuals (employees, volunteers, and third-party personnel) who are working with campus programs for minors.

 How do I access this training?

-1. Log in to UTLearn with your UT EID and password, via the UTLearn website: http://utlearn.utexas.edu.
+1. Log in to UTLearn with your UT EID and password via the UTLearn website: http://utlearn.utexas.edu.

-3. Click the training title and then the Request
+3. Click the training title and then the Request button.

-4. Click the Launch button in your Active transcript and complete the training
+4. Click the Launch button in your Active transcript and complete the training.

 5. Once the training is complete, the module shows a Completed status and appears in your Completed transcript.
 Employees can retake the test as needed to achieve a passing score.
+Note: An employee or volunteer is certified for two years and must repeat the training before the end of the second year if they wish to continue employment in a program.

 Appendix 2: Background Checks

 There is a cost associated with the background check and the student organization or sponsoring organization must assume these costs.
 The cost of background checks varies state-to-state, and internationally.
-The camp director is responsible for ensuring background checks are completed through the Human Resource department.
+The camp director is responsible for ensuring background checks are completed through the Human Resources department.

 Required background checks include: